fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/bulb-gauge.md

 }
 ```

 There are other attributes of the `<chart>` element which we will not be delving into now, because of this being a really basic gauge.
-For a detailed list you can check the API reference page of bulb gauge.
+For a detailed list you can check the [chart attributes]({% site.baseurl %}/chart-attributes?chart=bulb "@@open-newtab") page of bulb gauge.

 ## Define the color range